4PointSolutions/FluentFormsAPI/rest-services/test_containers/ReadMe.md

 After performing these steps then the integration tests should run successfully after `TestUtils.java` is modified to set `AEM_TARGET_TYPE` to be `AemTargetType.TESTCONTAINERS`.
 If the name of the integration test container image is different than the one in the steps above, then `AEM_IMAGE_NAME` may also need to be modified.

+The `ff_it_test_65.dockerfile` is provided for creating an integration test environment for AEM 6.5 (non-LTS).
+This assumes that an AEM 6.5 non-LTS base container is available with FluentForms v0.0.3 installed.
+It is useful to test that v0.0.3 is still compatible with the latest AEM 6.5 service packs and with the client libraries running on later versions of Java.